“Without Mathematics, there’s nothing you can do. Everything around you is Mathematics. Everything around you is numbers.” – Shakuntala Devi

 - Have fun with patterns: How many squares can you fit into your lunch box?
 You can make a quick prediction based on patterns you see.

 - Puzzles help you appreciate Maths: Love puzzles?
 Solving a Rubik’s Cube is one of the best examples to explain various concepts of Maths.
 Some of the mathematical concepts involved in Rubik’s Cube are differential equations and probability.
+You can use other similar maths games for kids to evoke the curiosity.

 - Finding patterns in everything around you: As discussed before in this article, you can encourage your kids to find mathematical patterns in everything around you.
 For instance, be it a fern leaf (an example of a fractal), the façade of a building (various geometrical shapes) or the interior of your home, all of them will teach something.